Round Hill Primary School has been invited to join a new multi-academy trust, which is being created by the White Hills Park Federation.

 The governors registered an interest in the proposal with the Department for Education (DfE) and are running a period of engagement in which we will provide lots of information to parents (see links below) and gather your views and questions.

 As part of that process we are inviting Staff, Parents and stakeholders to input their initial thoughts by completing an online questionnaire.
 This has been designed to capture what questions you think are key in considering this invite, as well as welcoming your thoughts on the possible opportunities and risks presented by this proposal.
-We would like to invite you to consider completing the questionnaire at the following link: https://www.surveymonkey.co.uk/r/H5CC3H2
+Stakeholders were invited you to consider completing the questionnaire.

 The engagement began with Parent Events held on April 2, 2019, from 3.15 pm to 4.00 pm and 6pm to 8pm at Round Hill School.